jinxsazzad/heros-hideout-client/README.md

 - used firebase authentication system
 - login with google system
 - used private route
+- used database
+- used mongodb
+- used sort method
+- used search system
 # Site link : <a href="https://assignment-eleven-90f42.web.app/" target="_blank">Visit Site</a>